-It is important that safety manager's expectations align with the accountable executive before spending too much time and energy measuring SMS performance.
+The safety manager's expectations must align with the accountable executive before spending too much time and energy measuring SMS performance.
 When the accountable executive only wants a "paper SMS" to check the box, there is no need for robust, detailed SMS data management strategies.
 In this case, you only want to do the bare minimum, which can be accomplished with spreadsheets.

 For aviation service providers who cannot operate with a "paper SMS," you will need SMS data management tools to:

 - measure collected data to support goals and objectives; and